Theory of Exciton-Phonon Coupling: Electron-hole and electron-phonon interactions

 \section{Electron-hole and electron-phonon interactions}

 As a starting point for the treatment of electron-hole and electron-phonon interactions, we consider a mean-field fixed-ions Hamiltonian for the electrons $H_0 = \hat T_k + V^{SCF}(\vr)$, where $\hat T_k$ is the kinetic energy operator, and $V^{SCF}(\vr)$ is the self-consistent field potential.
-Within the density functional theory (DFT) framework, it includes the potential of the ions, the Hartree potential and the exchange-correlation potential.
-Solving the one-particle Hamiltonian yields the set of unperturbed wavefunctions $\phi_{\ieig}(\vr)$ and energies $\eig_\ieig$, where the label $\ieig$ comprises a band index ($n_\ieig$), a wavevector ($\vk_\ieig$) and eventually a spin index ($\sigma_\ieig$).
+Within the density functional theory (DFT) framework, $V^{SCF}$ includes the potential of the ions, the Hartree potential and the exchange-correlation potential.
+Solving the one-particle Hamiltonian yields the set of unperturbed wavefunctions $\phi_{\ieig}(\vr)$ and energies $\eig_\ieig$, where the label $\ieig$ comprises a band index ($n_\ieig$), a wavevector ($\vk_\ieig$), and eventually a spin index ($\sigma_\ieig$).

-These quantities are used to construct the time-ordered Green's function, defined in the one-particle basis as $G^0_{\ieig\jeig}(t) = -i \braket{\hat T_t c_\ieig (t) c_\jeig^\dag(0)}_0$, where $c_\ieig^\dag$ and $c_\ieig$ are the electron creation and annihilation operators, $\hat T_t$ is Wick's time-ordering operator and the superscript or subscript "$0$" indicates here that the expectation value is taken over a ground states that is not perturbed by the phonons.
-In terms of frequencies, the one-particle Green's function writes
+These quantities are used to construct the time-ordered Green's function, defined in the one-particle basis and in time as $G^0_{\ieig\jeig}(t)\!=\!-i \braket{\hat T_t c_\ieig (t) c_\jeig^\dag(0)}_0$, where $c_\ieig^\dag$ and $c_\ieig$ are the electron creation and annihilation operators, $\hat T_t$ is Wick's time-ordering operator, and "$0$" indicates here that the expectation value is taken over a ground state that is not perturbed by the phonons.
+The creation and annihilation operators follow the commutation relations